larscom/ngrx-store-storagesync/README.md

    * Provide the storage type to sync the state to, it can be any storage which implements the 'Storage' interface.
    */
   storage: Storage;
   /**
+   * Give the state a version number.
+Version number will be checked on rehydration.
+   * @summary Skips rehydration if version from storage < version */ version?: number;
+  /**
    * Function that gets executed on a storage error
    * @param error the error that occurred